Keicho Ichibu Die Study now available!

 What does this tell us?

 In the past, it was believed that Gaku ichibu were minted in Kyoto, while the first Keicho ichibu were minted in Edo.
 If this were the case, it may not make sense to group Gaku ichibu with the national issues of the rest of the gold ichibu series.
 However, while most modern Japanese sources state that it has now been traced to Edo, they rarely discuss how this is known.
 The presence of Mitsutsugu's signature provides substantial evidence (discussed in "Solving the Mysteries of the Gaku Ichibu"), but this die pairing is further proof.
 I haven't seen any suggestion that the earliest Keicho ichibu were minted anywhere but Edo.
-Pairing an early Keicho B die with the Gaku A die places the Gaku dies in Edo.
+Pairing an early Keicho B die with a Gaku A die places the Gaku dies in Edo.

 In addition, it further supports including the Gaku ichibu with the rest of the series.
 While it was originally minted as a regional coin and a prototype for a future national coinage, the fact that it was minted in the same location and with some of the same dies as the first official national coinage makes it clear that it should be included in a discussion of the rest of the series.